 In total, 57 workshops (17, 13 and 27 at the local, regional and national level respectively) were conducted targeting a range of stakeholders.
 Four of these workshops were held with Indigenous Peoples, three with women and one with Dalit communities.
 A total of 3,075 individuals participated in these workshops, including various stakeholders identified through different consultation meetings and workshops.
 Expert consultations were another important activity conducted to capture valuable insights from individuals working in various fields.
-In all, 105 individuals were consulted during these expert consultations, including forestry experts, government officials, indigenous people, media representatives, journalists, project staff, forest users' federations, Dalits, training and extension specialists, academics and researchers.
-In addition to these events, a number of activities were organized by various REDD-related pilot projects, which helped in the creation of awareness and provided inputs into several REDD-related issues.
-The summary of consultation activities carried out under various aspects and the participants in each are presented in Annex 1b.1.2
+In all, 105 individuals were consulted during these expert consultations, including forestry experts, environmental layers, donors, private sector, government officials, indigenous people, media representatives, journalists, project staff, forest users' federations, Dalits, training and extension specialists, academics and researchers.
+The table below presents the geographical coverage of consultation events.